farulivan/static-site-generator/content/panic-deploy/force-push/index.md

 Protected branch update failed
 ```

-Oh right.
+Right.
 Main is protected.
-You need admin override.

-You have the admin password (you definitely shouldn't have this).
-You could use it...
+You have the admin password.
+(You shouldn't, but you do.)

 ## 🙏 [Override protection and pray](/panic-deploy/force-push/pray)